dipoesan/DevOps-Projects/WEB STACK IMPLEMENTATION (LEMP STACK).md

 # WEB STACK IMPLEMENTATION (LEMP STACK)

 In this project we will implement a web stack that is similar to the LAMP stack, but instead of using Apache, we will be using an alternative Web Server – NGINX
 This web sever is also very popular and widely used by many websites in the Internet.
+The LEMP stack consists of Linux, NGINX, MySQL, PHP/Python/Perl.

+## STEP 1 – CREATING A LINUX INSTANCE (L)

 Launch a new EC2 instance of the `t2.micro` family with the Ubuntu Server 20.04 LTS (HVM) AMI under the `free tier`, and then `SSH` into the instance.